Table of Contents

 Skype

-Skype is a proprietary instant messaging client and telecommunications application that was developed by Skype Technologies in 2003, was acquired by eBay for $2.5 billion in 2005, divested, then it was acquired by Microsoft for $8.5 billion in 2010 to replace Messenger.1)
+Skype was a proprietary instant messaging platform which was developed by Skype Technologies in 2003, acquired by eBay for $2.5 billion in 2005, divested, acquired by Microsoft for $8.5 billion in 2010 to succeed Messenger,1) and shut down in 2025 for Microsoft Teams.

 Brief history

-Following the COVID-19 pandemic, most companies and educational institutions have generally migrated away from the client,2) replacing it with Discord, Microsoft Teams, Slack, WhatsApp, or Zoom.
-Despite significant downward trends, Skype does get UI updates3) and AI chatbots,4)5) yet Microsoft seems to be mostly prioritizing Microsoft Teams for businesses.6)
+With the COVID-19 pandemic, most companies and educational institutions have generally migrated away from Skype,2) replacing it with Discord, Microsoft Teams, Slack, WhatsApp, or Zoom.
+It did get UI updates3) and AI chatbots,4)5) but the company was clearly focused on Microsoft Teams,6) then it was decided that Skype would close on May 5, 20257) for Microsoft Teams.8)

 Memories of Skype

-I generally do not have fond memories of Skype, having used it from 2013 to 2016 until Discord replaced it, so here is a list of bad memories and complaints that I had with the client:
+I generally do not have fond memories of Skype, having used it from 2013 to 2016 until Discord replaced it, so here is a list of bad memories and complaints that I had with the client under Microsoft:

-- The servers used to get knocked offline so often, I still have memories of the “heartbeat.skype.com” status page (which has since moved) because that's how often the client got knocked offline.
+- The servers would get knocked offline so often, I still have memories of that 'Skype Heartbeat' status page because that's how often the platform would get knocked offline.

 - Skype would inject advertisements into the client, sometimes causing it to crash.
-It was also a security issue as malvertising was prominent,7)8) so editing your hosts file was recommended.
+It was also a security issue, as malvertising was prominent,9)10) so editing your hosts file was recommended!

-- Users could drag anyone on their contact list into a group chat, regardless of whether they were willing to be added or not, and the group chat would simply just vanish if you were kicked or removed.
+- Users could drop anyone from their contact list into a group chat, regardless of whether the user was willing to be added or not, and the group chat would vanish if you were removed.

 - Every single file is downloaded by default, which meant that if you ended up in a group chat that was raided with 500 copies of the same image, Skype would attempt to download each and every file in the background until you figure out why your computer was running so slow with Skype open.

-- The animated emojis were an eyesore, but it was enabled by default, so you kinda had to have them enabled if you wanted to see what the hell people were posting.
+- The animated emojis were an eyesore, but it was enabled by default, so you kinda had to have them enabled if you wanted to see what hideous emojis that people were posting.

 Notes